FarronF/limerick-council-meetings/meetings/2022/04/20-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Strategic Policy Committee - 16th February 2022.md

 The Chair thanked everyone for joining the SPC, the contributions made and Threshold for

 their presentation.
-The next SPC is the 20th April.---
+The next SPC is the 20th April.
+---